-Professionals recommend several foods to not only help a person’s overall bodily health but specifically their oral health.
+Best dentist in Newcastle recommend several foods to not only help a person’s overall bodily health but specifically their oral health.
 A diet that consists of these foods has been proven to whiten teeth, prevent cavities, freshen breath, and even boost the immune system, leading to a much healthier and happier lifestyle.

 But First, Foods to Avoid

 Before we dive into the best foods for dental health, let’s remind ourselves of some commonly eaten foods to avoid for a healthier mouth.